Earn Passive Income From September Dividend Stocks

 5. NYSE: NSC – Norfolk Southern

-- The ex-dividend date for September dividend: see NOTE below
+• The ex-dividend date for September dividend: see NOTE

 NOTE: Historically, Norfolk Southern was a September dividend payer.
 However, in 2021, the company altered its quarterly dividend payment pattern.
 Shifting to February, May, August, and November.

-I have elected to leave the stock in this article.
+I have elected to leave the stock in this post.

 It’s a great company.
 One I have owned for many years.
-So, I just didn’t have the heart to pull it out.
+So, I didn’t have the heart to pull it out when updating this article.

-Their dividends are still real money.
-Even though they aren’t paid in September!
+NSC’s dividends are still real money, even though they aren’t paid in September!

 From the rails of NSC stock for dividends.
 To planes and trucks.
 Because UPS is up next…